IBM/aspera-cli/README.md

 The gem is equipped with traces.
 By default logging level is "warn".
 To increase debug level, use parameter `log_level`, so either command line `--log-level=xx` or env var `ASCLI_LOG_LEVEL`.

-It is also possible to activate traces before initialisation using env var `AS_LOG_LEVEL`.
+It is also possible to activate traces before initialization using env var `AS_LOG_LEVEL`.

 ## Learning Aspera Product APIs (REST)